Christine Coulter -- Orangeburg

+Ms. Coulter died Sunday, Sept.
+6, at MUSC following an extended illness.

-Friends may call at the funeral home.
-The family will be accepting limited guests due to COVID-19.
+Friends may call at the residence and at Glover's Funeral Home.
+The family will be accepting limited guest due to COVID-19.

 Obituaries Newsletter